 Both methods can help improve the overall shape and contour of the body because you get to decide which areas to focus the treatment on.
 This helps you achieve the curvature that you like your body to have.
 You can focus on the tummy area if you want to achieve that slimmer waist figure.

-Both procedures are also non-invasive.
+Both procedures are also non-invasive and pretty low risk.
 This means there is no downtime and you can get right back to work or your daily activities after the procedure.
 There are no incisions made nor any openings created.
 This would also help lessen or remove the risk of having an infection due to the treatment procedure.

 Anesthesia Is Not Required